 Pure gold is very soft and therefore not hard enough to be processed - especially when manufacturing delicate rings.
 As a consequence, jewelry creations made of pure gold - or with a high percentage of gold - would quickly lose their shape and become scratched.

 No matter which gold you choose, it is always important to ethical gold to put.
 This ensures that raw materials are extracted free of toxic pollutants and is mined under fair working conditions.
 Most manufacturers use the "Fairminded certification".

 Premium white gold

-Depending on the choice of metals for the alloy, different shades of gold can be achieved.
-While each metal of the alloy removes the yellow color intensity from the gold, the nuances can range from steel gray to blue gray to pale yellow, determined by the metal mixing ratio.
-The higher the proportion of platinum or palladium, the more defined is the white-gray-silvery color of the gold.
+The higher the proportion of platinum or palladium, the more defined the white-gray-silvery color of the gold.
 A quality feature.
-The official orientation framework is the White Gold Task Force of World Gold Council and Manufacturing Jewelers and Suppliers of America.
+The White Gold Task Force of the World Gold Council and Manufacturing Jewelers and Suppliers of America.
 This categorizes different colors of white gold and differentiates between the quality levels 1.
 Premium White, 2.
 Standard White and 3.
 Off White.

 Chopard - Happy Dreams white gold chain women

 1. White gold versus platinum

 As a natural, white precious metal, platinum is slightly lighter than white gold, which, depending on the ratio of the alloy, can have a slight yellowish sheen, for example.
 Platinum is more expensive to work with.
 The reason for this is that it is the hardest metal in jewelry processing.